Wake-on-LAN

 Your computer's asleep.
 Wake it from your phone.

-Why it should just work
+Why it just works

-Why Wake-on-LAN should be built in, not bolted on
+Wake-on-LAN built in, not bolted on

 01